tomvit/vitvar.com/content/post/2022/inline-swimlanes-io-declaration-hugo.md

 To do this, I developed a [Hugo shortcode for swimlanes](https://github.com/tomvit/vitvar.com/blob/master/themes/curvytech/layouts/shortcodes/swimlanes.html) and slightly altered [the swimlanes code](https://github.com/tomvit/vitvar.com/tree/master/themes/curvytech/static/swimlanes) to be able to embed a diagram using a base64 string.
 I also modified the diagram style to match my Hugo theme.

-The following example shows how I use in Hugo.
+The following example shows how I use it in Hugo.

 ```
 {{</* swimlanes */>}}